AmanStarLitePro/TeleICU-Patient-Monitoring-System/README.md

  ## 📬 Access API Using Postman Software
 To access the API using Postman, follow these steps:
 ### Using json
-Copy code
-{
-  "video_path": "path/to/your/video.mp4"
-}
-Send the Request:

-Click on Send to submit your request to the API.
-You should receive a response with the processed frames and video output.

 Install Postman: